giulianopz/cv/index.md

 `2020-2021`
 __Application Development Senior Analyst, Accenture__

 - I developed a bunch of Java applications based on Quarkus and deployed to Openshift Container Platform to manage corporate accounts for a private bank operating in Europe.
-I had the chanche to work in an Agile/scrum environment for the first time.
+- I had the chanche to work in an Agile/scrum environment for the first time.

 `2019-2020`
 __Application Development Analyst, Accenture__

-- Development of RESTful web services with common Java frameworks,libraries and tools (Maven, Spring, Hibernate, Tomcat, Jackson, Junit, Mockito, MySQL, PostgreSQL, SLF4J, SonarQube) deployed to popular cloud providers (Cloud Foudry, Amazon EC2).
-I started actively using the Windows Subsystem for Linux (WSL v.1) as my regular development environment with the support of VS Code.
+- Development of RESTful web services with common Java frameworks, libraries and tools (Maven, Spring, Hibernate, Tomcat, Jackson, Junit, Mockito, MySQL, SLF4J, SonarQube)
+- deployed to popular cloud providers (Cloud Foudry, Amazon EC2).
+- I started actively using the Windows Subsystem for Linux (WSL v.1) as my regular development environment with the support of VS Code.

 `Mar2019-Jul2019`
 __Internship Trainee, Accenture__